se-edu/learningresources/contents/swift/transition-to-swift.md

     return s1 > s2
 })
 ```
 In this case, you can think of a closure as a function with no name.
+Now, lets look at how we can improve the syntax of closures.

-Inferring Type From Context:
+#### Inferring Type From Context:
 Omit types for closure input.
 ```
 reversedNames = names.sorted(by: { s1, s2 in return s1 > s2 } )
 ```

-Implicit returns from single-expression closures:
+#### Implicit returns from single-expression closures:
 Omit return
 ```
 reversedNames = names.sorted(by: { s1, s2 in s1 > s2 } )
 ```

-Shorthand argument names:
+#### Shorthand argument names:
 Omit argument list, use $0 and $1 refer to the closure’s first and second String arguments.
 ```
 reversedNames = names.sorted(by: { $0 > $1 } )
 ```

-Trailing closure syntax:
+#### Trailing closure syntax:
 Trailing closures are most useful when the closure is sufficiently long that it is not possible to write it inline on a single line.
 ```
 reversedNames = names.sorted() { $0 > $1 }